Are Bulldogs Good with Kids? Family Guide

 Bulldogs can make wonderful family companions when properly socialized and when children are taught respectful interaction.

-With a typical weight of 40-50 lbs and lifespan of 8-10 yrs, the Bulldog requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 40-50 lbs and lifespan of 8-10 yrs, the Bulldog benefits from care tailored to its physical and behavioral profile.
 Originally bred as a multipurpose breed, the Bulldog brings centuries of selective breeding into the modern home.

 Health Predisposition Summary: Bulldogs show higher-than-average incidence of brachycephalic syndrome, hip dysplasia, skin infections based on breed health database data.
 Individual risk depends on lineage, environment, and care.
 Work with your vet to determine which screenings are appropriate at each life stage.